Steelers dominate early, hold off Titans for 27-24 win

 INJURIES

 Steelers defensive end Chris Wormley was hurt early in the fourth.
-Johnson went to the sideline after a key third-down catch late in the game with an apparent right leg injury.
+Johnson went to the sideline after a key third-down catch late in the game with what he called a bruised ankle.
 He missed last week’s game with a back injury.

 Titans outside linebacker Jadeveon Clowney hurt his left knee early in the third quarter but returned.
 Titans cornerback Kristian Fulton hurt a knee late in the first half.